 - The federal government pays the interest on the loan while the student is enrolled at least half-time in school.

 - The student pays the interest while in school or it can be capitalized into the principal thus increasing the amount owed.

 Freshman may be eligible to borrow a maximum of $5,500, of which no more than $3,500 can be subsidized.
 Students who have earned 24 or more credits may be eligible for a maximum of $6,500 per year, of which no more than $4,500 can be subsidized.
-Independent students may be eligible for an additional maximum of $4,000 per year in unsubsidized Stafford loan funds.
+Independent students may be eligible for an additional maximum of $4,000 per year in unsubsidized loan funds.

-Federal Direct PLUS Loans
+Federal Direct PLUS Loan

-Follow the online instructions to get information and to apply.
+- Visit studentaid.gov and follow the online instructions to get information and to apply.

-You must sign your Master Promissory Note (MPN) electronically; therefore, you must have an FSA ID username and password.
-You may obtain an FSA ID at fsaid.ed.gov.
+- You need to use your FSA ID and password (same as from the FAFSA).
+If you have not done so already, you can obtain an FSA ID at ed.gov.
 For questions regarding your FSA ID, please call 1-800-4FEDAID.

 - The names, addresses, and telephone number of two separate references (Please note the references must NOT be living at the same U.S. address).